PeppyDays/learn-rust-with-tests/src/rust_fundamentals/select.md

 }
 ```

-This works, but we need to change all our caller and tests to pass the timeout in.
-Before rushing in, let's listen to them.
+This works, but we need to change all callers and tests to pass the timeout.
+Before rushing in, let's consider:

 - Do we care about the timeout in the "happy" test?
 - The requirements were explicit about the timeout

-Given this knowledge, let's do a little refactoring to be sympathetic to both our tests and the users of our code.
+Given this knowledge, let's refactor to accommodate both our tests and code users.

 ```rust,ignore
 const DEFAULT_TIMEOUT: Duration = Duration::from_secs(10);